Ruchii151/SlideFlowAI---AI-powered-slide-intelligence/README.md

 ## 🌟 Overview

-Slide Genius is a **production-ready automation tool** that bridges natural language and presentation creation.
+SlideFlowAI is a **production-ready automation tool** that bridges natural language and presentation creation.
 Simply describe your topic, audience, and style—the system handles slide structure, formatting, bullet optimization, and PPTX generation without manual intervention.

 **Perfect for:**
 - Content creators & educators (rapid curriculum design)